-The four departments of state government which have administrative responsibility for the four programs and the expected HUD allocations are as follows:
+The four departments of state government which have administrative responsibility for these four programs and the expected HUD allocations are as follows:

-The Tennessee Department of Economic and Community Development has responsibility for the Small Cities Community Development Block Grant (CDBG) program.
-This year the department expects to receive \$29,786,399 in funds from HUD and anticipates approximately \$2,400,000 in program income.
+The Tennessee Department of Economic and Community Development has responsibility for the Community Development Block Grant (CDBG) Small Cities program.
+This year the department expects to receive \$26,912,038 in CDBG Small Cities funds from HUD and anticipates receiving approximately \$1,500,000 in program income, for a total of \$28,412,038 that may be available through a competitive application process.

 The Tennessee Housing Development Agency has responsibility for the HOME Investment Partnerships Program.
-This year the agency expects to receive \$17,010,346 in funds from HUD, and \$469,604 for the American Dream Downpayment Initiative (ADDI) which is to be administered as part of the HOME program.
+This year the agency expects to receive \$16,041,905 in HOME funds from HUD, as well as \$234,329 in funds for the American Dream Downpayment Initiative (ADDI).

-The Tennessee Department of Human Services manages the Emergency Shelter Grant (ESG) Program and expects \$1,412,983 in HUD funding.
+The Tennessee Department of Human Services manages the Emergency Shelter Grant (ESG) Program and expects \$1,414,939 in HUD funding.

-The Tennessee Department of Health manages the Housing Opportunities for Persons with AIDS (HOPWA) Program and expects HUD funds in the amount of \$718,000.
+The Tennessee Department of Health manages the Housing Opportunities for Persons with AIDS (HOPWA) Program and expects HUD funds in the amount of \$747,000.